Metacor/Minecraft-Speedrun-Guide/readme.md

 	* The same Bed/Food limitations exist
 * While in the Nether: Find a Fortress → Trade with nearby randomly spawned Piglins → Kill Blazes for Blaze Rods
 	* *trap 2 Piglins in a Boat, or in a 2 Block deep hole → Throw them your Gold Ingots → Proceed into the Fortress*
-		* *don't forget to return to the Piglins to collect your loot, if you don't have enough → Find a Bastion*
+		* *don't forget to return to the Piglins to collect your loot - if you didn't get enough → Find a Bastion*

 ## **Expert** | [Hypermodern](https://youtu.be/gAHMJfsrHe4)
 *Combination of the most optimal strats, Resets are frequent, so having a very high Reset Efficiency is recommended*